 Variations

-- Substitute the oat flour for another gluten-free flour of your choice.
+- You can substitute the oat flour for another gluten-free flour of your choice.
 I would stick to the firmer wholegrain flours like rice flour, millet flour, or sorghum.
-A plain gluten-free flour mix would work fine (something like Dove's Farm gluten-free flour mix) too but I just wanted something a little less refined for this recipe.
+A plain gluten-free flour mix would also work (something like Dove's Farm gluten-free flour mix).
+You could even make these peanut butter cookies grain-free if you substitute the oat flour for almond meal or coconut flour.

 - The ground flax seeds do the job of eggs and give the cookies that soft chewy texture so try not to leave those out.
 If you prefer, you can substitute with other egg alternatives.